binodbhusal/motorhub_frontend/README.md

 ### Key Features <a name="key-features"></a>

-1-User Authentication: The system allows users to create accounts and log in 2-Motors Listings: Motors providers can list their available motors.
+1. User Authentication: The system allows users to create accounts and log in
+2. Motors Listings: Motors providers can list their available motors.
 Each listing includes details such as the brand, model, manufacturer, price, description, and location.
-3-Reservation Management: Users can view available motors at different locations and make reservations 4-Add and delete motors in including location
+3. Reservation Management: Users can view available motors at different locations and make reservations
+4. Add and delete motors in including location

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🚀 Live Demo <a name="live-demo"></a>

-> Here's the link to my deployed project:
+> Here's the link to deployed project:
 > Click on this [Coming Soon](#) to view the live-demo of project

 - []()